JesseRussell411/ExoParse/ExoParseV2/readme.txt

 you may have noticed the ":=" operator and it's effects on b in relation to a.
 This is the "set definition" operator; it sets the definition of a variable to the thing on the right; by contrast, the "=" operator is the "set equal" operator and it sets the variable's definition to the value of the thing on the right, ie: what gets returned when the thing on the right is executed.
 This can be thought of like a pointer.
 The value of what the variable points to get's returned when it's executed but other than that, the variable only points to it; it's not the same item.
 To dereference the variable and gain access to what it is pointing to, directly, precede it with the dereference modifier ($): $b returns a.

+To find a full list of operators and modifiers, try looking in /docs/list of operators and modifers.txt in the source code.

 for example:
 b
 	4